sharmashivanand/Easy-Restaurant-Menus/readme.txt

 == Description ==
 Easily create and manage restaurant / food menus.
 It's light-weight, simple and easy-to-use.

-*  Checks integrity of the WordPress core files.
-*  Checks for viruses and infections using malware definitions.
-*  Hourly update of malware signatures.
-*  Connects to definition update server to fetch latest definitions.

 ####HIGHLIGHTS:

 *  Easily create new restaurant / food menus